krishnakeshan/kvstore/Readme.md

     A port number for the server to use.
 The port must not be in use by another application as no attempt is made to find another free port.

+- `server.backlog`

+    Sets the backlog for the HTTP server.
+If set to <= 0, Java 21's HttpServer sets it to 50 by default.

 ## HTTP API

 The HTTP API is the primary (and only) way of interacting with the store.
 All endpoints return the status code `200` for a successful operation, so you should rely on this to determine success/failure.